Investing for the long term

 recession.
 Even with perfect foresight that a pandemic would occur, it would have been hard to

-correctly predict how equity markets would perform during the year. - A sharp but brief decline in major equity markets was followed by an equally sharp and swift market
+• A sharp but brief decline in major equity markets was followed by an equally sharp and swift market

-recovery, which resulted in all indices shown in the chart, ending the year higher than they started. - The financial market crisis prompted by the pandemic was deliberately rescued by
+recovery, which resulted in all indices shown in the chart, ending the year higher than they started.

 unprecedented government stimulus.
 However, we are reminded that, as with previous bear